foige/moxalise-api/GITHUB_ACTIONS.md

 5. Push the image to Artifact Registry (europe-west3-docker.pkg.dev)
 6. Deploy the image to Google Cloud Run

+### Job Deployment

+The job deployment workflow (`deploy-job.yml`) will:

+1. Trigger automatically after the main deployment workflow completes successfully
+2. Deploy a Cloud Run job using the same Docker image that was built by the main workflow
+3. Set up a Cloud Scheduler job to run the Cloud Run job on a regular schedule (every 5 minutes)

+This ensures that both the service and the scheduled jobs use the same codebase and configuration.

 ### Authentication Flow

-The workflow uses two GitHub Actions for Google Cloud authentication:
+Both workflows use the same GitHub Actions for Google Cloud authentication:

 1. `google-github-actions/auth@v1`: Authenticates with Google Cloud using the service account key
 2. `google-github-actions/setup-gcloud@v1`: Sets up the Google Cloud SDK with the authenticated credentials

-You can also manually trigger the workflow from the "Actions" tab in your GitHub repository.
+You can also manually trigger either workflow from the "Actions" tab in your GitHub repository.

 ## Troubleshooting